What Is Human Composting?

 Is Human Composting Good For The Environment?

-Human composting is an eco-friendly process because it is both carbon neutral, and the nutrient-rich soil output can be used for essential conservation projects.
+Human composting is an eco-friendly process because it produces no net CO2, and the nutrient-rich soil output can be used for essential conservation projects.

 The best part of human composting is that it returns the human body to the natural world.
 Healthy soil is key to a healthy ecosystem, as it filters water, provides nutrients to plants & animals, and helps regulate global temperatures.